kottster/kottster/docs/upgrading.md

+---
+description: "Upgrade Kottster packages to the latest or a specific version.
+Learn how to check your current versions and perform upgrades."
+---

 # Upgrading

 This page explains how to check your current Kottster versions and upgrade to the latest or a specific version.
 Your app consists of multiple core packages (`@kottster/common`, `@kottster/cli`, `@kottster/server`, and `@kottster/react`).
 You can upgrade all of them at once or choose to upgrade only specific packages.